 Keith and his wife, Lori, love music.
 But what they love even more than music is LIVE music.
 Fifteen years ago, they were at a venue in San Jose, CA listening to a band when they had a great idea.
 “Wouldn’t it be so cool to have a band play in our backyard, where we could invite our friends to have a really unique experience?”
 Keith recalled asking his wife.
-With Hurricane Katrina ravaging Louisiana and Mississippi, they decided to throw in a raffle to help raise money for the American Red Cross.
-At that moment, the Bertani Benefit Concert (BBC) was born and has been growing strong ever since.
+At that moment, the Bertani Benefit Concert (BBC) was born.
+With Hurricane Katrina ravaging Louisiana and Mississippi, they decided to create a musical event and throw in a raffle to help raise money for the American Red Cross.
+The BBC has been growing strong ever since.

-A few years ago, Keith was at a Michael Franti & Spearhead concert when Michael mentioned Do It For The Love.
+A few years ago, Keith was enjoying a Michael Franti & Spearhead concert when Michael mentioned Do It For The Love.
 Keith immediately recognized that their goals were aligned.
-He looked up the organization to learn more, then he and Lori decided to begin raising money for DIFTL, which has since become the title charity of the event.
+He was curious and researched the organization to learn more, then he and Lori decided to begin raising money for DIFTL, which has since become the title charity of the event.
 “Meeting Sara and Michael – they’re just wonderful people.
 I’ve been to their Rocker’s Ball twice.
-Seeing the outpouring of all different types of people coming together to support a great cause was amazing,”
+Seeing the outpouring of all different types of people coming together to support a great cause was amazing.”